thetechleila/thetechleila/README.md

 ## Recently Completed Project(s)

-🗽 **Interactive 2016-2024 NYC Public High School Student Performance Dashboard**
+🗽 **Interactive 2016-2024 NYC Public High School Student Performance Analysis and Dashboard**

 My teammates and I have analyzed the data of NYC Public High School students from 2016-2024 to find patterns, trends, and insights into the effects the Covid-19 Lockdown had on educational outcomes across diverse student populations.